revalcode/workit-lading-page/README.md

 ## Submitting your solution

-Submit your solution on the platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

-**⚠️ IMPORTANT ⚠️: With these premium challenges, please be sure not to upload the design files to GitHub when you're submitting to the platform and sharing it around.
-If you've created a brand new project, the easiest way to do that is to copy across the `.gitignore` provided in this starter project.**

 ## Sharing your solution

 There are multiple places you can share your solution:

 1. Share your solution page in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
-2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
+2. Tweet [@canterasoft](https://twitter.com/canterasoft) and mention **@canterasoft**, including the repo and live URLs in the tweet.
 We'd love to take a look at what you've built and help share it around.
 3. Share your solution on other social channels like LinkedIn.
 4. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).